Alcohol Withdrawal

 - Symptoms typically begin to lessen after 72 hours.
 However, some individuals may experience prolonged withdrawal symptoms, known as Post-Acute Withdrawal Syndrome (PAWS), which can last for weeks, months, or even longer.
 PAWS includes ongoing mood swings, sleep disturbances, and reduced energy levels.

 Alcohol withdrawal syndrome (AWS) represents a physiological process that the body undergoes when it is suddenly deprived of alcohol after a period of sustained consumption.
 This condition can be triggered either by an individual’s decision to abstain from alcohol or by circumstances that prevent access to alcohol.
-The body’s adaptation to regular alcohol exposure means that abrupt cessation can precipitate a range of withdrawal symptoms, varying in intensity from mild discomfort to severe, life-threatening conditions.
+The body’s adaptation to regular alcohol exposure means that abrupt cessation can precipitate a range of withdrawal symptoms, varying in intensity from mild discomfort to moderate alcohol withdrawal and then on to more severe, life-threatening conditions.

 The physical alterations induced by long-term alcohol consumption significantly impair the body’s ability to regulate alcohol intake, creating a challenging barrier to reducing or discontinuing use.
 This leads to a state of dependency, where the body and brain function under the influence of alcohol, and its absence triggers withdrawal.